 What to expect: There are 80+ individual wild black bears that visit the Vince Shute Wildlife Sanctuary throughout the summer season.
 They range from females with spring cubs to large males to newly dispersed yearlings and everything in between.
 They vary in color from the deepest black to all shades of brown.
 They exhibit natural behaviors that even seasoned researchers rarely, if ever get to witness including scent marking, mating, play, dispersal, nursing, and dominance struggles.
 Some have called the Sanctuary “the best place in North America to photograph wild black bears in their natural habitat”.

 If a professional photographer, videographer, moviemaker or any individual wants to film or view the bears during non-public hours, a fee will be required.
-The fee for still photographers, Tuesdays through Sundays, is $250 per person, per day.
-The Sanctuary is closed to visitors on Mondays.
-Photographers wishing to shoot at the Sanctuary on a Monday will be charged a fee of $350 per person.
-Monday’s must be approved, please call our office for more information.
+The fee for still photographers, Tuesdays through Saturdays, is $275 per person, per day.
+The Sanctuary is closed to visitors on Sunday and Mondays.
+Photographers wishing to shoot at the Sanctuary on a Sunday or Monday will be charged a fee of $350 per person.
+Sunday’s and Monday’s must be approved, please call our office for more information.
 All individuals attending a photo session are required to pay the fee even if they are not taking photos, no exceptions.
 Videographers are considered on a case-by-case basis and are required to contact the ABA directly for approval and registration.
 Please call (218-757-0172) or email (email@example.com) our office if you wish to register for a videography slot.
-Film crews will be assessed a fee of $550 per day.
+Film crews will be assessed a fee of $1000 per day.
 An additional $200 per day will be charged if the staff or volunteers of The American Bear Association are required to perform setups.
 Setups are restricted and reviewed on a case-by-case basis.
 No film crew should assume that any setups would be performed.
-The purpose of the shoot may change the rate upon the approval of the ABA Board Chairperson or ABA President.
-The Sanctuary is closed to visitors on Mondays.
-Photographers wishing to shoot at the Sanctuary on a Monday will be charged a fee of $350 per person.
+The purpose of the shoot may change the rate upon the approval of the ABA President.
+The Sanctuary is closed to visitors on Sundays and Mondays.
+Photographers wishing to shoot at the Sanctuary on a Sunday or Monday will be charged a fee of $350 per person.
 The number of private photographers on the ground may not exceed 4 people.
 Photographers not making reservations will not be assured the opportunity to shoot unless the maximum number of registered photographers has not been met for that day and staff is available for supervision.

 Rules and Regulations